-A tax lien notice is the nuclear option in the IRS’s arsenal.
-Once a tax lien notice appears in your credit report, it could lower your credit score by as much as 100 points and stay on your credit report for up to seven years.
-Even paying your entire tax debt will not remove it from your credit report.
-It gets worse.
-The nuclear winter that comes after a tax lien is not limited to your credit report.
+There was a time tax lien notices appeared in credit reports and could lower your credit score by as much as 100 points.
+They would stay on your credit report for up to seven years.
+Even paying off all of your tax debt wouldn’t remove the lien from your credit report.

-Having a tax lien on your credit report could prefvent you from getting a job for as long as it’s on your report (up to 7 years), particularly in the financial and tax administration sectors.
-It also disqualifies you from certain professional licenses (e.g. Realtor and financial advisor licenses).
-If you feel this is harsh and unusual punishment, you are absolutely right.
+Having a tax lien on your credit report could prevent you from getting a job for as long as it stayed on your credit report.
+This applied particularly to the financial and tax administration sectors.
+It could disqualify you from certain professional licenses (e.g. realtor and financial advisor licenses).

-The good news is that since 2011 the IRS has a procedure that allows taxpayers to request the removal of a tax lien notice from their credit report.
-This “undo” button wipes the tax lien notice from your report.
-Once removed, it’s as if it never happened.
-Lenders and future employers will never know.
+In 2011, the IRS created a procedure that allowed taxpayers to request the removal of a tax lien notice from their credit report.
+This “undo” button wiped the tax lien notice from your report.
+Once removed, it was wiped from the public record.

-A tax lien is a legal claim to all the property of a delinquent taxpayer up to the amount owed in back taxes to the IRS, a state, or a local government.
-Note that a tax lien will not appear on your credit report unless the IRS publishes a Lien Notice.
+A tax lien is a legal claim to all the property of a delinquent taxpayer up to the amount owed in back taxes.

-The IRS uses tax lien notices as a way of informing current and future creditors that they have dibs on whatever property a delinquent taxpayer owns.
-To illustrate, Vanessa Williams was hit with a federal tax lien on all her property for the amount of $369,249.89 in unpaid income tax.
+For example, in 2014, singer Vanessa Williams incurred a federal tax lien on all her property for $369,249.89 in unpaid income tax.
 The IRS then filed a tax lien notice at the New York County register office, which made the lien public.
-In Vanessa Williams’ case, the lien was only for one tax liability, income tax for the 2011 financial year, but a tax lien notice can include up 15 different tax liabilities.
+In Vanessa Williams’ case, the lien was only for one tax liability, income tax for the 2011 financial year.
+However, a tax lien notice could include up to 15 different tax liabilities.

 There are four scenarios in which the IRS will consider removing a tax lien:

-1. The IRS jumped the gun and didn’t have its paperwork in order when it filed the notice
+- The IRS jumped the gun and didn’t have its paperwork in order when it filed the notice.

-2. You have an installment agreement with the IRS and you are current with your payments
+- You have an installment agreement with the IRS and you are current with your payments.

-3. You convince the IRS that removing the lien will make it easier for you to pay your taxes
+- You convince the IRS that removing the lien will make it easier for you to pay your taxes.

-4. It is in the best interests of the IRS and you to do so, such as when the tax debt has already been paid
+- It is in the best interests of the IRS and you to do so, such as when the tax debt has already been paid.

-When a tax collecting agency, such as the IRS, files a tax lien at a courthouse it becomes a public document and will usually find its way to your credit report.
-However, there are three credit reporting agencies that matter, Experian, TransUnion, and Equifax.
-You need to know which credit bureaus (if any) are reporting the lien notice.
+When a tax-collecting agency files a tax lien, it becomes a public document and will usually find its way to your credit report.
+However, there are three different credit reporting agencies that matter, Experian, TransUnion, and Equifax.
+You need to know which credit bureaus (if any) have reported the lien notice.

 You can check all three credit reports for free by registering with Credit Sesame (Experian) and Credit Karma (TransUnion and Equifax).
-If the tax lien is attached to your business, consider using Nav (previously Creditera).
-Nav specializes in providing credit advice to business.
+If the tax lien is attached to your business, consider using Nav.
+Nav specializes in providing credit advice to the business.
 Its free version only provides access to Experian’s credit report but it’s a good place to start.